learn-co-curriculum/learn-expert-technical-problems-quiz/README.md

 (X) On the Learn server
 ( ) On github

-?: When does a new student link their Learn account with github?
+?: When is a student's work saved in the learn server?

-(X) their first lab _after_ the Welcome track
+(X) when they save the file
-( ) the fist lab _in_ the Welcome track
+( ) when they learn submit
-( ) when they first get to Learn
+( ) when they run learn

 ?: If you find a bug with the Learn IDE, how should you log it?

 ( ) In a google spreadsheet
 (X) With the Report a Bug option in /expert-chat
-( ) Email avidor
+( ) Email Ruth
 ( ) Post the bug in the #escalation channel

 ???